The Koshas – the yogic layers

 The Western and the Yogic perspective on the human body are quite different from each other.
 Unlike in our Western understanding of human anatomy and physiology, the yogic philosophy holds that the human body consists of five layers (or sheaths), in Sanskrit, koshas.

 These layers progress from a gross physical level to a more subtle energetic level and function as a wrapping for the Higher Self, Brahman.
-Through our Yoga practice we can move through these different layers and thus quite literally embark on a “journey inwards” to the Higher Self.
+Through our Yoga practice we can move through these different layers and thus quite literally embark on a “journey inwards” to our most inner wisdom

 The Upanishads tell us that Brahman as the source of joy is also the source from which everything stems, and out of Brahman developed the human body with its five sheaths.